gunjandatta/blog/_posts/2022/2022-08-11-call-graph-api-from-spo.md

 #### Security

 The request will run under the context of the user logged into SharePoint.
-The library will automatically set the property `securityEnabledOnly: true` which is passed in the body of the request.

 ### Graph Requests